 The ordinance — which is expected to go into effect Oct.
-1 — was initiated by the Association for Nonsmokers-Minnesota, NorthPoint Health and Wellness Center and Minneapolis Youth Congress.
+1 — was initiated by the Association for Nonsmokers-Minnesota, Northpoint Health and Wellness Center and the Minneapolis Youth Congress.

-“I think that this is a policy that is really going to work to make sure we’re a healthy city and that we protect our youth,” said Ward 5 Council member Jeremiah Ellison, who co-authored the ordinance.
+“I think that this is a policy that is really going to work to make sure we’re a healthy city and that we protect our youth,” said Ward 5 Council member Jeremiah Ellison who co-authored of the ordinance.

 Minneapolis Health Commissioner Gretchen Musicant said she is proud of the advocacy work that helped pass the ordinance.

 “It’s a testament to the leadership of the young people who have continued to bring forth ideas and advocacy,” Musicant said.

 Rob Crane, the founder and president of the Preventing Tobacco Addiction Foundation, said that his and other Tobacco 21 advocacy groups are now focusing on passing the policy at a state level.
 Crane said he hopes to keep the momentum going following the passing of this ordinance.